-Suddenly, I was struggling, feeling tears well up at my exhaustion, of the overwhelming nature of recent events, the current uncertainty.
-And when I dug a bit more deeply I confronted the depths of my own rage at the unrelenting racism we witnessing every day, the abuses of power that go unchecked from our leaders, and the inequality that has been exasperated by the pandemic.
-I was overwhelmed -- trying to take in the ever extreme range of the rollercoaster feelings I was feeling.
+Suddenly, I was struggling, feeling tears well up at my exhaustion; of the overwhelming nature of recent events, the current uncertainty.
+When I dug a bit more deeply I confronted the depths of my own rage at the unrelenting racism we are witnessing every day; the abuses of power that go unchecked from our leaders and the inequality that has been exacerbated by the pandemic.
+I was overwhelmed trying to take in the ever-extreme range of the roller coaster feelings I was feeling.
 I was uncomfortable with these new corners of rage I was holding.
 I almost didn't recognize myself.

-At the edges of this darkness was a glimmer.
+However, at the edges of this darkness was a glimmer.
 I saw at the jagged ends of my grief and exhaustion a glimmer of truth: this moment was making me more radical.
 I didn't say it out loud, but I saw it.
-I could feel it, this truth sitting at the edges of my overwhelm, patiently waiting.
+I could feel it; this truth sitting at the edges of my overwhelm — patiently waiting.

-To get to a place of new truth-telling and edge walking, of embracing the radical, I had to lean into the new kind of rage and outrage, not shrink from it.
-I had to expand to hold more of all of the feelings, expand to be able to hold the pain and rage, while also being able to function and be purposeful - to show up and do my job, and to still be able to take care of myself.
+To get to a place of new truth-telling and edge-walking and embracing the radical, I had to lean into this new kind of rage and outrage, not shrink from it.
+I had to expand to hold more of all of the feelings, expanding to be able to hold the pain and rage while also being able to function and be purposeful — to show up and do my job and to still be able to take care of myself.

 This wasn't the first time I felt this way.
-Not too long ago I stood on the land of the Sioux Nation at Standing Rock and listened to Elders, endured meetings full of "Karens", and had to shield myself from the macro-aggressions (*there is no such thing as microaggressions.)
-I had sat at immigration court and watched the proceedings of asylum seekers, stood at the border wall watching CBP, attended the funerals of black young men killed by police, observed policymakers make budget decisions with little regard to the humans affected, watched the news of the 2016 election, etc, etc, etc. This wasn't the first time and it of course won't be the last.
+Not too long ago I stood on the land of the Sioux Nation at Standing Rock and listened to Elders, endured endless meetings full of "Karens" and had to constantly shield myself from the macro-aggressions (there is no such thing as microaggressions).
+I had sat at immigration court and watched the proceedings of asylum seekers, stood at the border wall watching CBP, attended the funerals of black young men killed by police, observed policy-makers make budget decisions with little regard to the humans affected, watched the news of the 2016 election, etc., etc., etc..
+This wasn't the first time and it of course wouldn’t be the last.

 I knew that this outrage needed some movement — some way out of being labeled "outrage."
 It cannot be in vain and it can't take me out of my purpose.